flimflamjs/flimflam/notification/README.md

   , flyd.map(() => 'That username is taken', takenUsername$)
   ])

-  // Initialize your notification's state: state.notification = notification.init({message$, hideDelay: 4000})
+  // Initialize your notification's state.
+Pass in a message$ stream (required), and an optional hideDelay parameter to set how long the notification is displayed. state.notification = notification.init({message$, hideDelay: 4000})
   // will display each string when they appear on the message$ stream
   // will hide the message after 4 seconds

+  return state
 }

 // In your parent component view: function view(state) {